tomjaguarpaw/H2/posts/how-i-use-debian-dell-xps-13-7390.md

 so you may then have to exit the BIOS menu and enter it again by pressing F12 again.)

+(It seems that there are two different things that F12 can do on bootup.
+If you press F12 really early you get the One Time Boot Menu, which allows you to choose a device to boot from.
+If you press F12 a bit later you get the general BIOS configuration application.)

 ### Installing

 Installation should proceed as a standard Debian installation.